chand1012/hooky/README.md

 For the Guild ID, bot token, and app ID,

 Hooky uses a configuration file in JSON format to define commands and their corresponding REST requests.
 The configuration file is loaded from the directory specified by the `--config-dir` flag.
+All files in the directory are loaded and parsed as command configurations, name doesn't matter.
+One file is a single command configuration.

 ### Command Configuration